apache/cloudstack-documentation/source/adminguide/accounts.rst

 other TOTP authenticators and static PIN as the 2FA providers.
 Other 2FA providers can be easily integrated with CloudStack using its plugin model.

+..
+Note:: Two Factor Authentication is applicable only for the logins using username and password,
+          it is not applicable for other authentication mechanisms like LDAP or SAML or using api key and secret key.

 For admins, the following are the settings available at global and domain level to configure 2FA.

 .. cssclass:: table-striped table-bordered table-hover